raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

   tortoiseAndHare(positionsOf(game))
 {% endhighlight %}

-The obvious flaw is that `tortoiseAndHare` reports `true` is there is a cycle, while the function `terminates` implies that `true` would mean the game's moves have no cycle.
+The obvious flaw is that `tortoiseAndHare` reports `true` when there is a cycle, while the function `terminates` implies that `true` would mean the game's moves have no cycle.
 IMO, this is an error best solved with naming.
 The correct function would be:

 {% highlight javascript %}
 const containsCycle = (iterable) => {